California Sangiovese + Whole Foods Frozen Pizza

 So, what would ease the pain caused by an Italian-born food & wine snob, who, when given any ingredient, can tell you the right way to cook it, and helpfully correct any dish you’ll ever cook, especially Italian food?
 Frozen pizza from the supermarket, that’s what.
 The new-age vegetarian kind, from the neighborhood gourmet grocer.

 I opened the frozen whole-wheat rolled-crust pizza with roasted vegetables, tofu and goat cheese, cooked it to crispy perfection directly on the oven rack, and defiantly put the whole pie on my plate.
 Eating the entire thing – and forgetting the Italian snob – was gonna take a lot of wine, so I opened a bottle of California Sangiovese; bold enough for California pizza and enough fruit and alcohol to repel him and his palate.
-He’s not the only one who can deliver a perfect pairing.

 As frozen pizzas go, this one was surprisingly good.
 The vegetables tasted fresh, the crust was crispy and flavorful and the goat cheese added the perfect amount of tanginess.
 It was satisfyingly familiar, comforting and just a bit unexpected, which was more than I could say for him.
 As I finished the last crumbs on my plate, licking my fingers and draining my glass, I was smiling.
 I decided to keep this frozen pizza close to my heart, or at least in my freezer, at all times.
 Heart aches don’t stand a chance in my kitchen, no matter where they come from.